NSSAC/EpiHiper/docs/configuration/network.rst

 **Remark:** Note again that :math:`G` only captures contacts and their durations; it does not capture when these happen within an iteration.
 It is one of the assumptions of the model that order of contacts within an iteration does not matter.

 We point out that there is **no aggregation of edges in the construction of the contact network**.
-Whereas the may be pairs of individuals in contact at different times with precisely the same characteristics at those times (e.g., household members in contact at beginning and end of days), those contacts will be represented by separated edges; the contacts will not be combined to a single edge with the accumulated time of contact.
+Whereas there may be pairs of individuals in contact at different times with precisely the same characteristics at those times (e.g., household members in contact at beginning and end of days), those contacts will be represented by separated edges; the contacts will not be combined to a single edge with the accumulated time of contact.
 The EpiHiper transmission process handles the two cases to make them equivalent.

 **Remark:** Isolated vertices have no bearing on the disease dynamics and are not represented in the EpiHiper networks.